ryo-furukawa-1122/MEA-Desktop/README.md

 # Install
 ## Windows
-- Download the installer.zip.
+- Download the windows.zip in the installers folder.
-- In your computer's Downloads folder, double-click the installer.zip file.
+- In your computer's Downloads folder, double-click the windows.zip file.
 - After the file has been unzipped, double-click the MEA Desktop exe file in the windows folder.
 - MEA Desktop will launch.
 ## Mac
-- Download the installer.zip.
+- Download the macos.zip in the installers folder.
-- In your computer's Downloads folder, double-click the installer.zip file.
+- In your computer's Downloads folder, double-click the macos.zip file.
 - After the file has been unzipped, double-click the MEA Desktop application file in the macos folder.
 - MEA Desktop will launch.